 Reports of serious damage as tornado rips through Alabama university campus

-Severe storms including at least one tornado slammed Alabama's Jacksonville State University on Monday night, as reports of serious damage started to emerge.
+Severe storms including at least one tornado slammed Alabama's Jacksonville State University on Monday night, as state troopers said the damage left the city looking like a "war zone."

-Strong winds downed trees and damaged buildings throughout the southern state as the National Weather Service (NWS) confirmed a "damaging and possibly large tornado" near Jacksonville and Calhoun Counties, predicted to be moving east into northern Cleburne County.
+Strong winds downed trees and damaged buildings as the National Weather Service (NWS) confirmed a "damaging and possibly large tornado" near Jacksonville and Calhoun Counties, predicted to be moving east into northern Cleburne County.

 "Tornado warning in effect!
-Take this seriously and shelter now!!" the NWS Birmingham tweeted.
+Take this seriously and shelter now!!"
+NWS Birmingham tweeted.

+Jacksonville fire officials said that "many injuries" were reported, an Anniston Star newspaper reporter tweeted.

-Early and unconfirmed reports on Twitter seemingly indicated that the roof of JSU's Pete Mathews Coliseum was heavily damaged from the storm.
+Witnesses said the roof of JSU's Pete Mathews Coliseum suffered heavy damage from the storm.

-Jacksonville fire officials confirmed to the Anniston Star newspaper that the roof of a Dollar Tree store nearby is also "gone."
+The school's athletic director, Greg Seitz, tweeted that there was "extensive damage in Jacksonville," confirming there was "major roof damage" at the Coliseum — but noted it was "not completely destroyed."

+Troopers have called Jacksonville a "war zone," Lt.
+Andy Norris, of the Tuscaloosa County Sheriff's Office, tweeted.
+He added the Coliseum's roof "took major damage" and that additional help was on its way to the area.

 This is a developing story.
 Please check back for updates.